The Benefits of Celery Juice? Here’s Why Everyone Drinks It Right Now.

 Is the celery juice trend dangerous?

-Unlike other diet trends, I don’t see anything dangerous from drinking celery juice, apart from the fact that you might lose money on yet another thing that doesn’t work for you.
+Unlike other diet trends, I don’t see anything dangerous in drinking celery juice, apart from the fact that you might lose money on yet another thing that doesn’t work for you.

 And like I’ve said before, you can have too much of a good thing.
-If you scull it every morning for a month, there’s a good chance you may not even want to look at celery ever again!
+If you scull it every morning for a month, if you’re having too much celery juice, there’s a good chance you may not even want to look at it ever again!

 Take home message: Why everyone is drinking celery juice right now